 But this dedicated page offers me the chance to just show you some scans.

 This is from the double issue (9 + 10), which came my way in the late 2000s.
 In the center of the zine is a smaller zine—a ‘complimentary supplement’.
 It seems that this zine considers itself separate from SARDINE—its writer boasts of his status as the writer for ‘complimentary supplement’.
 Here are some scans to give you a taste.

 This show is just amazing to me.
 He is just a disaster—but this is his doing—he knows exactly the disaster he is making.
-A person could watch this set and hold their head in their heads at all of the rules of writing and performance that he is breaking.
+A person could watch this set and hold their head in their hands, groaning at all of the ways that he undermines himself.
 Or a person could laugh themselves to tears—at one point the audience takes over the show, asking him what a ‘fleur-de-lys’ is, cajoling him to ‘make a phone call’, people shouting “Oh my god!” in dismay, and he just begins taunting them, singing, “These neighborhood critics, they don’t know how it is!”

 Toward the beginning of the show, he says that he just wants to read the audience his stories.
 He’s a human being who writes stories and, sheepishly, he says that he just wants to share them.
 He paints himself as the vulnerable, estranged artist—and he says he’ll read one to you called The Gossett, or, The Slouch.
 Except he can’t: because it has no words.

 Many times he attempts to read stories or to find any suitable ones from his stack of ragged notebooks.
 The one he does tell, simply starts off:

 I’m a complete fruitcake.

 I’m a complete snob, okay?